OlivierBENARD/live-stream-camera/README.md

 # live-stream-camera
-Collect the stream from the webcam and turn it into 4-bytes images, then chars
+Collect the stream from the webcam and turn it into characters.

 Better to launch on a Windows-like environment (PowerShell)